AdaCore/gnatstudio/docs/users_guide/extending.rst

   Name of a model supported by this mode.
 You can provide multiple tags, each corresponding to a supported model and optionally specify a :file:`filter` attribute corresponding to the switches used for this mode.
 By default, all switches are considered.
-GPS passes the :file:`<extra-args>` of the mode matching :file:`filter` to commands of the supported models.
+GNAT Studio passes the :file:`<extra-args>` of the mode matching :file:`filter` to commands of the supported models.